 Wild Women On Top love gourmet food and we especially love gourmet food in exquisite locations.
-For us, gourmet food is an essential part of hiking adventures.
+For us, gourmet food is an essential part of packing in women’s hiking gear.
 We go to great lengths to ensure that we have the tastiest, highest-quality food and treats possible no matter how remote the location.
 Some examples of fabulous treats we’ve enjoyed on adventures include a whole smoked salmon, a flourless chocolate cake carried in a pack for five days, Baci chocolates, a homemade orange and almond cake, chocolate brownies, freshly caught garlic abalone, bliss bars and Wild Women On Top chocolate chip cookies.
 These treats had all been carried thousands of kilometers and were shared in exotic locations with delightful company.

 In most cases, your treats provided on a hiking trip will not be gourmet.
 In fact, they’re usually very disappointing, so you might like pack your own snacks.
 We often make our own SCROGGIN.
 SCROGGIN is an acronym for Saltanas, Currants, Raisins, and Other Good Goodies Including Nuts.
 We use high-quality dried fruit, roast nuts and dark chocolate.
 You might not be able to get fruit into all countries, but if you can, it’s totally worth it.